WeilanTao/TodoListWebsite/README.md

 </br>
 &emsp;&emsp; password:user
 </br>
-⭐try it on Google Chrome browser; it gives the best UI fit of this website!
+⭐This websits is compatible on various browsers; but it is recommended to try it on Google Chrome browser as it gives the best UI fit!